 In contrast, the unemployment rate of foreign men has always been higher than of foreign women - with the exception of one year (1987/88).
 The gender gap in unemployment of foreign workers was 1.3 percentage points in 2005, declined to 0.4 percentage points in 2008, rose again to 1.7 percentage points in 2009.
 In the wake of the economic upswing the unemployment rate of foreign men declined while it continued to rise for foreign women, partly as a result of the unprecedented rise in foreign female labour supply due to facilitation of labour market access for various migrant groups (no labour market testing).
 As a result the unemployment rates of foreign men and women converged to 9.4% in 2011.
-In 2012 the unemployment rate of foreign men rose a bit faster than for women such that a slight gender gap of 0.1 percentage points opened up.
+In 2013 the unemployment rate of foreign women rose a bit faster than for men such that a slight gender gap of 0.3 percentage points at the detriment of foreign women emerged.